Kapoeta East County, Eastern Equatoria State

 Economy & Livelihoods

-While the border towns in Kapoeta East County are less significant for trade than those in Kapoeta Town (Kapoeta South County) or Torit (Torit County), the Nadapal/Narus border crossing links South Sudan to Kakuma refugee camp in Kenya and has played a historically strategic role both for the government in its border dispute with Kenya and for the humanitarian community as an entry point for Operation Lifeline Sudan in the 1990s.
+Although the border towns in Kapoeta East County are less significant for trade than those in Kapoeta Town (Kapoeta South County) or Torit (Torit County), the Nadapal/Narus border crossing links South Sudan to the Kakuma refugee camp in Kenya and has played a historically strategic role for the government in its border dispute with Kenya and for the humanitarian community as an entry point for Operation Lifeline Sudan in the 1990s.

 Infrastructure & Services

-Kapoeta East is the county with the second largest population in Eastern Equatoria State (second only to Magwi County) and has its headquarters at Narus near the border with Kenya.
+Kapoeta East is the county with the second-largest population in Eastern Equatoria State (second only to Magwi County) and has its headquarters at Narus, near the border with Kenya.
 In February 2021, telecommunications company MTN resumed operations in Kapoeta East after nearly eight years of being off-air due to insecurity.
 Kapoeta East also hosts the Kuron Peace Village, which was founded in 2005 by Bishop Taban Paride.
-The aim of the project was to create a diverse community that promoted peace building, and sought to address the needs of local communities through education, agriculture and other services.
+The aim of the project was to create a diverse community that promoted peacebuilding and sought to address the needs of local communities through education, agriculture, and other services.
 It has hosted gatherings of traditional leaders, including a three-day meeting in April 2016 of seventeen chiefs from different parts of South Sudan to reflect on their changing role in peacemaking and the political transition.

-Kapoeta East is home to twenty-six (26) Early Childhood Development centres, twenty-six (26) primary schools and four (4) secondary schools including the all-girls St. Bakhita Secondary and the all-boys St. Patrick’s Secondary.
+Kapoeta East is home to twenty-six (26) Early Childhood Development centres, twenty-six (26) primary schools, and four (4) secondary schools, including the all-girls St. Bakhita Secondary and the all-boys St. Patrick’s Secondary.
 All four secondary schools are located in Narus Payam.
 A 2014 assessment in Kapoeta East also revealed that the county had one of the lowest enrolment rates of girls in primary school in the state, attributed to pressure to engage in child marriage.

 Conflict Dynamics